aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/protection/_index.md

 ```

 Represents if the user is allowed to make use of an AutoFilter that was created before the sheet was protected.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use Protection.AllowFiltering property.
 This property will be removed 12 months later since June 2010.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean